Famille rose: Production at Jindezhen

 Falangcai porcelain was also made at the imperial kilns of Jingdezhen, and the term yangcai was used to refer to famille rose porcelain produced at Jingdezhen initially to imitate falangcai.
 Experimentations however were also conducted in Jindezhen to achieve the famille rose palette.
 Under the supervision of Tang Ying, production of famille rose reached the peak of its technical excellence during the Qianlong era.

 The famille rose enamels allowed for a greater range of colour and tone than was previously possible, enabling the depiction of more complex images, and decorations became more elaborate and crowded in the later Qianlong period.
 The images may be painted on coloured grounds, including yellow, blue, pink, coral red, light green, 'cafe au lait' and brown.
 Black ground or famille noire may also be used on famille rose ware, but they are not highly regarded.
 Many produced in the Qianlong period were on eggshell porcelain.
 Famille rose supplanted famille verte in popularity, and its production overtook blue and white porcelain in the mid-18th century.
-It remained popular throughout the 18th and the 19th centuries and continued to be made in the 20th century.
+It remained popular throughout the 18th and 19th centuries and continued to be made in the 20th century.
 The quality of wares produced however declined after the Qianlong period.

 Export ware

-A large quantity of famille rose wares were exported, sometimes as sets of armorial ware specifically ordered by Europeans.
-Jingdezhen produced many famille rose pieces, and some of the finest pieces were made there.
+A large quantity of famille rose porcelain was exported, with the result that the most commonly found examples of famille rose are export ware.
+Sometimes they are made as sets of armorial ware specifically ordered by Europeans, Jingdezhen produced many famille rose pieces, including some of the finest pieces.
 However, from around 1800 onwards, many pieces were decorated in the port city of Canton to produce the Canton ware intended for export, using white porcelain from Jingdezhen.
 In contrast to the more refined 'court-taste' porcelain, export wares particularly those from the 19th century tend to be highly decorated.
-These export ware are usually decorated in Chinese style with Chinese scenes and figures, and can come in a wide variety of forms, for example, they may be vessels with animal-shaped covers.
+These export wares are usually decorated in Chinese style with Chinese scenes and figures, and are available in a variety of forms; for example, they may be vessels with animal-shaped covers.